priyamdas2/RMPS/README.md

-# RMPS and RMPSH: Recursive Modified Pattern Search
+# RMPSH: Recursive Modified Pattern Search on Hyperrectangle

-This repository provides implementations of the Recursive Modified Pattern Search (RMPS) algorithm for black-box optimization over hyper-rectangles, available in both MATLAB and R (via Rcpp).
+This repository provides implementations of the Recursive Modified Pattern Search (RMPS) algorithm for black-box optimization over hyper-rectangles, available in both MATLAB and R (both source R file and package).
 The method can be applied to high-dimensional, non-convex, and derivative-free optimization problems.

 ---